nuodb/nuodb-helm-charts/README.md

 [![Build Status](https://circleci.com/gh/nuodb/nuodb-helm-charts/tree/master.svg?style=shield)](https://circleci.com/gh/nuodb/nuodb-helm-charts/tree/master)

-Use this repository to submit official Charts for NuoDB.
+This repository includes Helm Charts that can be used to deploy NuoDB in Kubernetes.
+You may also contribute by submitting enhancement requests if you like.
 Charts are curated application definitions for Helm.
 For more information about installing and using Helm, see its
 [README.md](https://github.com/helm/helm/tree/master/README.md).
-To get a quick introduction to Charts see this [chart document](https://github.com/helm/helm/blob/master/docs/charts.md).
+To get a quick introduction to Helm Charts see this [chart document](https://github.com/helm/helm/blob/master/docs/charts.md).
 For more information on using Helm, refer to the [Helm's documentation](https://github.com/kubernetes/helm#docs).

 ## NuoDB Helm Chart Version support